pietrocinaglia/multiglobal/README.md

 # MultiGlobAl: global alignment of multilayer networks
 MultiGlobAl is a software tool for the Pairwise Global Network Alignment (PGNA) of Multilayer Networks.

-We compiled it (via Nuitka, https://nuitka.net) for macOS, Linux, Windows.
+We C-compiled it (via Nuitka, https://nuitka.net) for macOS, Linux, and Windows.

 ## 1. Installation